hariharsubramanyam/url_shortener/README.md

 The app includes:

 1. A client and server
-2. A command line tool for getting and setting the URL mappings.
-3. Logic for persisting the mappings to a file
+2. Logic for persisting the mappings to a file
-4. Logic for generating random short names for URLs
+3. Logic for generating random short names for URLs

 # Usage